ziadadel001/Vega/README.md

 # Vega

 ## Description:

-The Vega is an educational platform built using Laravel framework that provides users with the ability to book courses, interact with them, and reserve mentors for personalized guidance.
-The platform also offers a user-friendly dashboard for seamless navigation and management of educational activities.
+Vega is an educational platform built using Laravel framework that provides users with the ability to book courses, interact with them, and reserve mentors for personalized guidance.
+Additionally, the platform offers a user-friendly dashboard for seamless navigation and management of educational activities, along with a job section where users can apply to any available job.
 ## Features:

 - Course booking system